Lanzarote Tourist Information

 Lanzarote Airport

-Lanzarote airport lies just 5km south-west of Arrecife, the island’s capital and 10km north-east of Puerto del Carmen which is the island’s main resort.
+César Manrique Lanzarote Airport lies just 5km south-west of Arrecife, the island’s capital and 10km north-east of Puerto del Carmen which is the island’s main resort.
 Thanks to the island’s all year round sunshine around 5½ million passengers go through the airport each year.
 Most of the tourists come from northern Europe arriving on the many budget airlines that serve the island.
 International flights arrive at Terminal One whilst the older Terminal Two deals with national and inter-island flights.

 On arrival at Lanzarote Airport you’ll be spoilt for choice with regard to getting transport to your resort.
 If you’ve booked a package you might well have reserved the airport transfer as part of the holiday.
 Whilst this is the easiest option and ensures peace of mind when booking just check how many stops the tour company’s bus will make before arriving at your hotel.
 There’s nothing more annoying when you’ve just arrived in the sun after an early morning flight from Northern Europe to find that you have to sit on a coach for ages waiting for fellow passengers to be dropped off before you.